ashar340/todo-fire/README.md

 It syncs data in realtime across multiple devices, so you can "jump" between devices without worrying about syncing.<br />

+Syncing is enabled through gRPC remote procedure calls and bi-directional streaming over the database connection under the hood

 todo-fire is made with high availability and high consistency, It's made possible to achieve both through the underlying Spanner DB [see paper...][spanner-paper]

 todo-fire has authentication built-in through firebase email-password method.